batman-nair/dotfiles/README.md

 ## i3-gaps
 10 Workspaces:
-1 and 2 Shell/Coding,
+ 1. Shell
+ 2. Coding,
-3 Browsers,
+ 3. Browsers,
-4 File manager,
+ 4. File manager,
-5 Documents,
+ 5. Documents,
-6 Games,
+ 6. Games,
-7 Media,
+ 7. Media,
-8 IRC chat,
+ 8. IRC chat,
-9 Extra bin,
+ 9. Extra bin,
-10 Music
+ 10. Music

 Windows go to their workspaces automatically and I know where to find any window in an instant.

-Wallpaper and overall colorscheme using pywal.
+Wallpaper and overall colorscheme controlled using pywal.

-Almost all the applications were vim keybinding compatible.
+Almost all the applications are vim keybinding compatible.

-Bottom bar - Polybar
+ - Bottom bar - Polybar

-Application launcher - rofi
+ - Application launcher - rofi

-Terminal - termite
+ - Terminal - termite

-Browser - qutebrowser
+ - Browser - qutebrowser

-File manager - ranger
+ - File manager - ranger

-Document viewer - zathura
+ - Document viewer - zathura

-Games - Steam
+ - Games - Steam

-Media player - mpv/vlc
+ - Media player - mpv/vlc

-IRC client - HexChat
+ - IRC client - HexChat

-Music player - (not used now) cmus + mpd
+ - Music player - (not used now) cmus + mpd

-Lockscreen - betterlockscreen
+ - Lockscreen - betterlockscreen

 Special modes in i3:
-Game Mode - disable all key binding for no interference, Music mode - for quick music controls using keyboard only from anywhere.
+ - Game Mode - disable all key binding for no interference,
+ - Music mode - for quick music controls using keyboard only from anywhere.

 There are more special stuff, if interested you can go through i3 config.
 It's pretty well documented.